Zeta Alpha Theta Chi Alumni Association

 - In the event that an extraordinary incident may arise that an individual scholarship would exceed the $500 limit, the Scholarship Committee may make a request to the President of the Alumni Corporation of the Zeta Alpha Chapter of Theta Chi Fraternity to present to the Board to consider authorizing funding the extraordinary request.

-- The objective of the program is to generate a $25,000 endowment fund and 100 % of the investment earnings will be made available each year for scholarships.
-The amount available will be equal to the earning of the previous academic year.
+- The objective of the program is to generate a $25,000 endowment fund and then the combination of donations and interest above the $25,000 endowment level will fund the $1,000 funds available each year.

 Any Theta Chi brother who may be in need of support shall contact the Chapter Scholarship Chair and the Chapter Scholarship chair shall put that member in contact with the Slippery Rock University Director of Student Support to gain necessary assistance.
 In the absence of a Scholarship Chair the brother should contact another member of the chapter scholarship committee.